eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + Language interoperability
 + Foreign function interface (FFI)
 + Run-time interoperability (or cross-language interoperability)
-+ cross-language interoperability (or run-time interoperability)
++ Cross-language interoperability (or run-time interoperability)

 The aforementioned objects are not considered portable objects, since
 	they are not necessarily shared between computers.